gaurav-patil/react-boilerplate-fully-explained/README.md

 ```
 Now, navaigate to [localhost:3000](http://localhost:3000) to run the app.

-How do you identify if a given package is a node package ?
-What happens when you initialise
-the repository with ``` npm init ``` ?
+Lets start with a basic question.
+How do we identify if a given package is a node package ?
+What happens when you initialise the repository with ``` npm init ``` command ?
 The answer is it creates a package.json file.
-So this is what helps
-us identify whether a given package is a node package.
+So this is what helps us identify whether a given package is a node package.

 ## Typical folder structure of any React Boilerplate :-